-The Pegasus is narrower in the forefoot and doesn’t have as much padding in the heel.
+The Pegasus 39 is narrower in the forefoot and doesn’t have as much padding in the heel.
 Some runners may find this creates heel slippage.
-However, the Pegasus 38 is available in regular and extra wide versions to get the best fit.
+However, the Pegasus 39 is available in narrow, regular, wide, and extra wide versions to get the best fit.

-Even though the Vomero 15 has more cushioning, some runners may find that it provides a stiffer ride than the Pegasus.
+Even though the Vomero 15 has more cushioning, some runners may find that it provides a stiffer ride than the Pegasus 39.